-weapon of mass destruction
+weapon of mass destruction / conventional weapon

 Who can think without horror of what another widespread war would mean, waged as it would be with all the new weapons of mass destruction?

-This original reference is to aerial bombing of cities, which had become a reality that year in the Spanish Civil War, chemical weapons which had made their appearance in the First World War, and other modern weaponry.
+But this original reference is to aerial bombing of cities, which had become a reality that year in the Spanish Civil War, chemical weapons which had made their appearance in the First World War, and other modern weaponry.

 Copyright 1997-2014, by David Wilton